 Common Name: Chinchweed

-Pectis papposa is a Annual up to 0.30 metres tall.
+Pectis papposa is an annual plant that can grow up to 0.30 metres tall.

 It has edible and medicinal uses.